IHTSDO/snomed-publish/closure-plugin/README.md

 This plugin project is a wrapper for the [transitive closure library](/closure), and makes it available as a [Maven Plugin](http://maven.apache.org/guides/mini/guide-configuring-plugins.html).

-The goal for this plugin is called 'generate-transitive-closure'
+The goal for this plugin is called 'generate-transitive-closure'.

 The configuration for this plugin looks like this: